Light Fluffy Cornbread

 • Salt – I cannot do without salt in cooking or baking.

 One of the things I wanted to do, was creating a cornbread, that would be ‘as good as they make in the South.
 So I ate a lot and baked a lot.
-The oven baked cornbreads have my preference over the skillet baked ones and I like the plains ones over the ‘flavored’ ones.
-Much to my surprise, there is a big difference in the corn meal you use.
+An oven-baked cornbread has my preference over the skillet baked ones and I like the plains ones over the ‘flavored’ ones.
+Much to my surprise, there is a big difference in the corn meal you can use.

 Never thought that could make such a difference.
 Check out this post to explore some of the differences.
 In the beginning of my ‘research’ I was using a brand I could buy here at our local grocery story, but since I am using stone-ground cornmeal, I’ve seen the light, a yellow fluffy, warm light.
 I can eat this cornbread (recipe below) with every meal.
 The stone-ground cornmeal really make a difference; it is coarser than what you usually find in the grocery stores and yet it is still light and fluffy.